mloitzl/ndc25-WorkshopGraphQL/Rider/Step11.md

 Due to the change in the return type, the queries for the other features don't work any more without changing the response.

-Copy the following query to your request pane, but do replace the value for the cursor with the returned value from the previous query.
+Copy the following query to your request pane, but do replace the value for the cursor with the returned value on you own machine.

 ```graphql
 query allOrdersSorted {